-Lamb rogan josh and naan breads go together so well they create an amazingly tasty Sunday curry feast.
+Lamb rogan josh and naan breads go together so well creating an amazing tasty Sunday curry feast!
 Here I show you how to make lamb rogan josh with home-made naan breads.
 You’ll never want to buy pre-made curry or naan breads again once you’ve tasted this!

 This is my healthier take on a fantastic Sunday curry lamb rogan josh recipe accompanied with home made naan breads.

 The difference with my recipe compared to the original recipe is that I’ve removed the ghee and oil, where the main calories come from.

 But folks, I assure you that taking away the ghee and oil hasn’t impacted the deep flavour of this Sunday curry at all.

 The spices produce a dish full of flavour and one that’s not swimming in additional unnecessary fats that can impact the waistline!

 Plus the sauce has a rich and tasty creamy consistency.
 Without the addition of any cream!

 For Lady Lynne and I, the weekend ends with a good home made healthy Sunday curry like this lamb rogan josh with naan breads.